8 residence hall must-haves

 Summer start: Contact the Orientation office for info.

-All incoming freshmen must attend Ram Orientation to learn about our traditions, to get introduced to campus services, and to register for classes.
+All incoming freshmen must attend Ram Orientation to learn about our traditions, to get introduced to campus services, and learn about classes.
 It’s an important time to connect with others in your class and to meet the current students, faculty, and staff who will help you be successful at CSU.

-Orientation typically is offered in both online and in person.
+Orientation typically is offered in both virtually and in person.

-Before you attend Ram Orientation, there are placement steps to make sure you register for the most-advanced classes you can be most successful in.
+Before you register for classes, there are placement steps to make sure you sign up for the most-advanced classes you can be the most successful in.
 When in doubt, complete the placement steps – your results do not bind you to a particular course of action, but they can help you keep your options open.

 Placement steps are available for math, composition, and foreign language.

 Log in to RAMweb to complete your Personalized Mathematics Plan to understand where you’re at in the math placement process.
-Your personalized plan will determine whether you are required to complete the Math Placement Tool before orientation.
+Your personalized plan will determine whether you are required to complete the Math Placement Tool.

 You may need to complete the Composition Directed Self-Placement Survey (DSP).
 You do not need to complete the Composition Directed Self-Placement Survey (DSP) if:

 The Foreign Language Placement Exam is required before you can register for a world language course if you have previously studied French, German, or Spanish.
-The department recommends completing the exam at least three days prior to orientation.
+The department recommends completing the exam at least three days prior to registering for classes.
 Learn more about the Foreign Language Placement Exam.

 Fall start: Complete by July 15